shantnu/Path/content/hidden-message-gita-dark-night-soul.md

 ---
-title: Inner War and Peace: The War in Our Minds and Dark Night of the Soul
+title: "Inner War and Peace: The War in Our Minds and Dark Night of the Soul"
 ---

 # Inner War and Peace: The War in Our Minds and Dark Night of the Soul